 [EDIT 22nd, August, 2014] If you liked this blog post, perhaps you will like the ebook]

-In startups like WhoAPI, and Webiny where there is a mix of a technical and business oriented co-founder pricing is a tough call to make.
+In startups like WhoAPI, and Webiny, where there is a mix of technical and business-oriented co-founder pricing, is a tough call to make.
 The technical guy either overprices (because he cares about his masterpiece) or underprices (because he is considering only the cost of his development time).
 It’s not that the other one doesn’t care about his masterpiece, it’s just that technical co-founders are short sited when it comes to pricing.

 I believe that nobody is good at everything, and I have yet to meet a technical person that kicks ass at pricing strategy.
 Maybe I did meet him, but we didn’t talk about pricing.
-That’s because techincal guys don’t like to talk about pricing, business guys do.
+That’s because technical guys don’t like to talk about pricing, business guys do.
 Get it?
-Rocky will knock you out with his left hand, but his right hand is just not so powerfull.
+Rocky will knock you out with his left hand, but his right hand is just not so powerful.
 Then why does Rocky like to punch with his right hand?
-Now, don’t get me wrong, I love technical co-founders, I work with one for the past 10 years, and you will find here interviews with them, but at least they could read a little bit about this, if they wan’t to make such a key desicion.
+Now, don’t get me wrong, I love technical co-founders, I work with one for the past 10 years, and you will find here interviews with them, but at least they could read a little bit about this if they want to make such a key decision.

 The technical co-founder needs to put in the quality input guiding the business co-founder, giving him a ballpark on the complexities of their product.
-And than the business co-founder needs to set the prices.
+And then the business co-founder needs to set the prices.
 After all, it’s his ass on the line if the product doesn’t sell, or the company isn’t making enough money.
 (That off-course is unless it’s a lousy product).
-But it’s not about covering your ass, it’s about getting the company (meaning everybody on board) move forward!
+But it’s not about covering your ass, it’s about getting the company (meaning everybody onboard) move forward!

 The biggest mistake many businesses make is to believe that price alone drives sales.
 Prices, rebates, discounts are just short-term rush, like a drug.
 It creates addiction, and takes you to a downward spiral!
-There are no passionate clients and buyers tha tattoo a companies logo on their body!
-Do you think that a 20% discount will make you client tattoo your logo?
+There is no passionate clients and buyers that tattoo a company logo on their body!
+Do you think that a 20% discount will make your client tattoo your logo?
 On more information about this, please read Simon Sinek’s: Start With Why.